Developer Guide

 Interface: (For user interface) The place at which independent and often unrelated systems meet and act on or communicate with each other/ a way for the user to interact with the system.
 (For other use of interfaces such as

-) See the Java Tutorials for more details on what an interface in Java means. -
+Model) See the Java Tutorials for more details on what an interface in Java means. -

 Telegram handle: Username of a Telegram user.